Becheler/Becheler.github.io/pages/blog/_posts/2021-08-06-make-code-surgery-easy-with-SRP.md

    with a scrawny class which only responsibility is to represent ... a boolean.
    That's useless, one class already does that perfectly: the boolean class.
    But at least you will be able to recognize the early stages of misusing the **Single Responsibility Principle**!

-   And that's fine - and fun.
+   And that's fine - and fun!
 Léonin is still figuring this out!

 ![Léonin trying his best to apply the Single Responsibility Principle]({{ site.url }}/draw/SRP_application.jpg)